Polaris School and Centre

 During this time, we hosted community events such as a presentation of Kim Hunter’s film Time to Play, outdoor Advent spirals, lectures by veteran Waldorf teachers such as Monica Flamenco, James Brian, Les Black, and Eurythmy workshops and performances.

 In May 2018, we founded a new not-for profit organization as the seed of governance, the legal body, for the new school.
 The name of the school was chosen after consulting with the community on August 20th, 2018.
 Read about it here.
+Polaris school was founded with the intention of becoming a recognized Waldorf School.
+As we work toward that we identify as Waldorf-inspired.

 We see this first year as an opportunity to